The-Marcy-Lab-School/problem-set-x-stacks-queues/README.md

 ### Short Response Questions
 1. What is a stack? (_Be sure to use the term **LIFO** in your response._)
+    A stack is an ordered collection of items.
+    When you add to a stack,
+    you add it to the top of it like a fresh pancake on a 'stack' of pancakes, the most recent is on the top.
+    To  remove an item, you start removing from the top following the LIFO process, which stands for 'Last In, First Out'.
+It's the last item to be added, and the first item to be removed, due to the ordered structure of the stack.

 2. What is a queue? (_Be sure to use the term **FIFO** in your response._)

+    Like a stack, a queue is a collection of items that is ordered Adding an item to a queue,however, puts it to the rear of the collection and when an item is removed it is from the front of the queue It is essentially a line where items are handled in the order they come in.
+    This is the FIFO process, or 'First In, First Out'.
+It's the first item added, and the first item to be removed.

 ### Coding Exercises
 Answer the following questions in `exercises.py`.
 Run unit test with the `pytest` command.
 Ensure all tests are passing before submitting this problem set.